• Skip to main content

 The brain systems which underlie self-regulation abilities develop across all childhood and teenage years.
 While your teen probably won’t use that same calm-down area, they will use those foundational skills they learned there.

-A calm-down space is something that can grow with your child — they can use this for years.
-The part of the brain underlying the self-regulation system becomes online and fully organized at about the age of three.
+A calm-down space will grow with your child — they can use this for years.
+The part of the brain underlying the self-regulation system becomes online and entirely organized at about the age of three.
 Rapid development continues in that system until about the age of 5.
 The system matures between the ages of 5 and 7, with girls a little ahead of boys.

 This is why I call learning self-regulation skills and strategies — The Most Important Skill to Teach Children.